 Lifesaving for Lay Rescuers is designed for anyone who wants basic knowledge of lifesaving principles and the ability to perform low-risk water rescues.
 Lifesaving for Lay Rescuers is a non-certification course.

 Prerequisite(s): Ability to swim recommended.

-Taught by: A current Lifesaving Instructor Course time: 4 hours (includes pool time)
+Taught by: A current Lifesaving Instructor/Examiner

+Course time: 4 hours (includes pool time)

-Reference Material: Lifesaving for Lay Rescuers Award Guide, Lifesaving for Lay manikins and pocket masks
+Reference Material: Lifesaving for Lay Rescuers Award Guide, Lifesaving for Lay Rescuers